At a Glance

 ✨Understand the Project Scope

-Make sure you have a clear understanding of the project scope and objectives.
-Familiarise yourself with the Cobalt Project and its goals, especially regarding risk systems and governance frameworks.
+Before the interview, make sure you have a clear understanding of the project scope and objectives.
+Familiarise yourself with the Cobalt Project and its significance, as well as the merger of the two internal entities.
 This will help you articulate how your experience aligns with their needs.

 ✨Highlight Relevant Experience